ShutterSeeker/ScaleUserAction/DEPLOYMENT.md

 - Verify `logs` folder exists and has write permissions
 - Check Windows Event Viewer → Application logs for ASP.NET Core errors

-**User showing as "Anonymous"**
-- SCALE sends username in `UserName` HTTP header - this is automatically captured
-- Check that SCALE dialog has `UseDefaultCredentials=true`

 ## Production Checklist

 - [ ] .NET 8 Hosting Bundle installed on IIS server